ethanabrooks/mujoco/README.rst

 MuJoCo for Python!
 ==================

 This is a simple python wrapper around the MuJoCo physics simulation.
 I wrote it when I couldn't get `mujoco-py  <https://github.com/openai/mujoco-py>`_ to work.
-Please note: this library is a partial replacement to (not a supplement of)
+Please note: this library is a partial replacement (not a supplement) to
 ``mujoco-py``.
 It is currently not very fully featured.
 If there are additional capabilities you want added, please feel free to
 `post an issue <https://github.com/lobachevzky/mujoco/issues/new>`_.